STARTING YOUR CAREER

 Usually reserved for larger, more established practices and government positions.

-Being hired as an employee is straightforward for most graduates, so we will focus on the independent contractor side of the business, since most positions function this way.
+Being hired as an employee is straightforward for most graduates, so we will focus on the independent contractor side of the business, since many positions in private practice function this way.

 As an independent contractor you have the right to decide where, when and how your work is done.
 This is extremely important to remember.
 With the added risk of being self-employed, you gain the flexibility in your schedule and hours.